A. C. Ewing: Biography

+Early life and education

 Alfred Ewing was born in Leicester, England, on 11 May 1899, the only child of Emma and H. F. Ewing.
 He was educated at Wyggeston Grammar School.

 From his entrance to University College, Oxford, Ewing's early academic career was, as Russell Grice remarks, (Note: G. R. or Russell Grice who, as a research student in moral philosophy at Churchill College. worked under Ewing in the first half of the 1960s.) one of "almost unparalleled brilliance".
 Firsts in Classical Moderations and, in 1920, 'Greats' were followed by a Bishop Fraser Scholarship (Note: A scholarship intended to provide funds for a graduate wishing to study for a year after taking their BA, provided for by a benefaction from Agnes Fraser in memory of her husband James Fraser, the former Bishop of Manchester.) at Oriel College in 1920 and a Senior Demyship at Magdalen College in 1921 He was awarded the John Locke Scholarship in Mental Philosophy (now the John Locke Prize) the same year.

 In 1923, Ewing was amongst the first Oxford students to be awarded a DPhil, his (revised) thesis being published as Kant's Treatment of Causality (1924).
 He served as a lecturer at Oxford 1924 –1925, He was awarded the Green Prize in Moral Philosophy in 1926.
 An expanded version of the essay for which he won the same was published as The Morality of Punishment (1929), with a short introduction by W. D. Ross.

+Academic career

 After holding temporary positions at Michigan University (in the summer session of 1926) and Armstrong College, Newcastle-upon-Tyne in 1927, he was appointed the same year, by A. E. Heath, as a lecturer in philosophy at University College, Swansea where he remained until 1931.
 There he would be reunited, as a colleague, with his former student at Oriel Richard Aaron, with whom he would remain a lifelong friend.

 In 1931 he was appointed University Lecturer in Moral Science at Cambridge.
-(A. J. Ayer describes him being as being 'imported' to teach the history of philosophy.)
+(A. J. Ayer describes him as being 'imported' to teach the history of philosophy.)
 Ewing would later recall his "shock" on arriving at Cambridge to find "dominant not the influence of Moore, Broad, or Russell, but the influence of Wittgenstein" reporting that "the reaction his philosophy provoked in me was one of sharp antagonism".

 He was awarded, the Cambridge D.Litt in 1933, at the remarkably early age of 34.
 The following year, Ewing published his extensive study Idealism: A Critical Survey, which was reviewed favourably by T. E. Jessop.
-And offers an early characterisation of a 'traditional account' of coherentist epistemic justification.
+It offers an early characterisation of a 'traditional account' of coherentist epistemic justification.

 The late 1930s saw the publication of "Meaninglessness" and 'The Linguistic Theory' two "powerfully argued" papers that, Brand Blanshard contends, "must have contributed much to the disintegration of positivism".